European insurance lobby says new capital rules at risk

 The new rules, which are aimed at boosting the stability of the industry, have been on the drawing board for about a decade already.

-European insurers are the region's biggest institutional investor, holding 8.5 trillion euros (7.20 trillion pounds) in assets at the end of last year, up more than 10 percent from a year earlier, the lobby said in a report.
+European insurers are the region's biggest institutional investor, holding 8.5 trillion euros ($11.3 trillion) in assets at the end of last year, up more than 10 percent from a year earlier, the lobby said in a report.

 The insurance lobby said that higher capital requirements for banks will create a liquidity shortfall of 4-5 trillion euros between 2012 and 2016, making insurers' future investments even more crucial to the slumping European economy.